 For in vitro diagnostic use.
-RIDA[®]GENE Legionella is a multiplex real-time PCR for the direct, qualitative detection and differentiation of Legionella pneumophila and Legionella spp. from human tracheal secretion, sputum and bronchoalveolar lavage fluid (BAL).
+RIDA®GENE Legionella is a multiplex real-time PCR for the direct, qualitative detection and differentiation of Legionella pneumophila and Legionella spp. from human bronchoalveolar lavage fluid (BAL).

-The RIDA[®]GENE Legionella multiplex real-time PCR is intended for use as an aid in diagnosis of respiratory infections caused by Legionella.
+The RIDA®GENE Legionella multiplex real-time PCR is intended for use as an aid in diagnosis of respiratory infections caused by Legionella.